Christ Church (Moscow, Idaho): New Saint Andrews College

 New Saint Andrews College is a classical Christian liberal arts college that is listed as a ministry of Christ Church.
 Ben Merkle, an elder at Christ Church, is president.
 The church's session of Elders is the spiritual authority for the college.
 Studies at NSA include "the languages, history, philosophy, and culture of classical antiquity and Western tradition in the light of Scripture".

-Greyfriars' Hall
+Greyfriars Hall

-Greyfriars' Hall is a ministerial training program affiliated with Christ Church.
+Greyfriars Hall is a ministerial training program affiliated with Christ Church.
 Men who complete the three-year program, which is tuition-free, receive a letter rather than a diploma.
 Elders of Christ Church are the program's overseers.
-The faculty comprises Christ Church ministers Doug Wilson, Toby Sumter, and Ben Zorne.
+The faculty comprises Christ Church ministers Doug Wilson, Toby Sumpter, and Ben Zornes.

 Bakwé Mission

 The Bakwé Mission is the church's foreign mission ministry to the Bakwé people of southwest Côte d'Ivoire.
 It consists mainly of translating scripture for the Bakwé Church, as well as training teachers to teach reading and writing to the Bakwé people.